nasa/GeneLab-Training/GL4U/RNAseq/June_2022_Educator_Pilot/NCCS_SMCE_Bootcamp_Setup/README.md

 Once accounts have been set up for the educator(s) and all students, follow the instructions below to get started:

 1. Go to [https://daskhub.gl4u.mysmce.com/](https://daskhub.gl4u.mysmce.com/) and type in your username and password.
 You will receive a text message with a code to fill in on the next screen.
+   > Note: If it is your first time logging in, you will be prompted to change your password.

 <br>